Popularly known as the Golden Triangle, this tour takes in the most popular sights of the country and is a true introduction to India. Start…

-Drive down through the hills and plantations towards the backwaters to board a rice boat for an overnight cruise through Lake Vembanad.
+Drive back down through the hills and plantations towards the backwaters to board a rice boat for an overnight cruise through Lake Vembanad and the backwaters.
 This is a region that not only shelters some unique animal and bird life, but also lush paddy fields.
 This is one of the few places in the world where farming is done below sea level.

 Up until the 1980s, large barges made of oiled jackwood and canopies of plaited palm leaves were used throughout the Kuttinad region to transport rice and other produce through the backwaters.
 Now, trucks do the haulage work, but the boats – known as kettu vallam in Malayali – take visitors on cruises around the canals, rivers and lagoons of this fascinating region, where most of the population still live in island villages.
 A far cry from the oily craft of old, kettu vallam are today fitted with comfortable en-suite, air-con bedrooms, galleys, and viewing decks from which you’ll be able to watch the watery world slip past.
 Four-course meals of delicious Keralan curries are served by liveried staff in the evening.

-Drive to the southern extremity of Kerala today for a two-night stay at the beautiful Travancore Heritage Hotel, near the resort of Kovalam.
+Drive to the southern coastal town and the inviting beaches at Kovalam.
+Stay at the local styled Travancore Heritage for two nights.
 The hotel overlooks its own secluded cove, providing the perfect place to unwind at the end of your tour.

 An elegant, 150-year-old royal palace forms the centrepiece of the Travancore Heritage, one of our favourite hotels in this region.
 Smothered in coconut and areca palms, the complex spills down the side of a laterite cliff to a cove of pure, golden sand and churning surf.
 Accommodation is in traditional nalukettu houses made of carved wood and terracotta, each with their own en-suite bathrooms and sea-facing pillared verandahs; some also have small plunge pools.
 Behind the main reception building, a large, kidney-shaped swimming pool offers a sunny space to relax, with the breaking waves, cawing of crows and rustle of palm fronds in the sea breeze as a blissful soundtrack.

-On this penultimate day of the tour, you’ll be free to enjoy the beach and hotel facilities at your own pace – though a number of optional excursions are on offer should the lure of the ocean start to wane.
+On this penultimate day of the tour, you’ll be free to enjoy the beach and hotel facilities at your own pace.
+A number of optional excursions are on offer.

 Anyone with an interest in South Asian art or architecture should not miss the chance to visit nearby Padmanabhapuram Palace, where the local rulers lived in great pomp in the 16th and 17th centuries.
 Framed by a backdrop of jungle-draped mountains, the complex is crowned by typically Keralan, sloping tiled roofs with projecting gables.
 Inside, the sunlight filters through stained-mica windows and slatted screens made of teak and jackwood to apartments filled with gorgeous antiques.
 Alternatively, head north to the capital, Thiruvananthapuram, where the main attractions are a splendid Vishnu temple, grandiloquent 18th century royal palace and lively market area heaped with authentic Keralan souvenirs.